Skip to content

 Build-time SBOMs are created during the initial build process of an artifact (for example, when an RPM is created from source files or a container image is built using buildah).
 These SBOMs document the components used during the build process to produce the final artifact as well as any components used for the build process itself.
 This SBOM type also aligns with the Build SBOM type from CISA's guidance on Types of SBOM Documents.

-Release-time SBOMs are generated when an artifact is released or published.
-These SBOMs build upon build-time SBOMs by incorporating additional metadata, such as the repositories or locations where the artifact is published, and associating it with the relevant product information if there is any.
+Release-time SBOMs are created when an artifact is released or published.
+These SBOMs build upon build-time SBOMs by incorporating additional metadata, such as the repositories or locations where an artifact is published, and associating it with the relevant product information if there is any.
 Release-time SBOMs reflect the state of the software as it is distributed to end users.
-This SBOM type is close to the Deployed type as defined by CISA, but it reflects the state of the product that would be installed by a given end user.
+This SBOM type should still be considered as a Build SBOM as defined by CISA, but it simply includes additional metadata that is not available during the build process and is added later on.
+For lack of a better term, we could call these Curated Build SBOMs.

 Example: